kjliao/Bid-Data-Analytics/README.md

 # LangChain_bigdata_agent.py can fetch data from websites and generate statstical output and figures.
 # 1. Load environment variables
+from langchain_core.tools import tool import pandas as pd import matplotlib.pyplot as plt

+from langchain.tools import Tool from dotenv import load_dotenv

 # 2. Define a tool
 @tool